New York Yankees: 1936–1951: Joltin' Joe DiMaggio

 In 1941, Joe DiMaggio (1914–1999) set an MLB record with a 56-game hitting streak that stands to this day and will probably never be broken.

 After Ruth left the Yankees following the 1934 season, Gehrig finally had a chance to take center stage, but it was only one year before a new star appeared, Joe DiMaggio.
 The team won an unprecedented four straight World Series titles from 1936 to 1939.
-For most of 1939, however, they had to do it without Gehrig, who took himself out of the lineup on May 2 and retired due to amyotrophic lateral sclerosis, which was later known as "Lou Gehrig's Disease" in his memory.
+For most of 1939, however, they had to do it without Gehrig, who took himself out of the lineup on May 2 and retired due to amyotrophic lateral sclerosis (ALS), which was later known as "Lou Gehrig's Disease" in his memory.
 The Yankees declared July 4, 1939, to be "Lou Gehrig Day", on which they retired his number 4, the first retired number in baseball.
 Gehrig made a famous speech in which he declared himself to be "the luckiest man on the face of the earth."
 He died two years later on June 2, 1941.
 The acclaimed movie The Pride of the Yankees about Gehrig was released in 1942.

 The 1941 season was often described as the last year of the "Golden Era" before the United States entered World War II and other realities intervened.
-Numerous achievements were made in the early 1940s including Ted Williams of the Red Sox hitting for the elusive .400 batting average and Joe DiMaggio getting hits in consecutive ballgames.
+Numerous achievements were made in the early 1940s, including Ted Williams of the Red Sox hitting for the elusive .400 batting average and Joe DiMaggio getting hits in consecutive ballgames.
 By the end of his hitting streak, DiMaggio hit in 56 consecutive games, the current major league record and one often deemed unbreakable.